NoolAngelo/NoolAngelo/README.md

 **About**

-Computer Science student at FEU Alabang passionate about software development and AI.
+Computer Science student, passionate about software development and AI.
 Based in Manila, exploring technology and creating meaningful solutions through code.

 <br>